 One of the most prevalent causes of bicycling accidents arises from the physical position of the cyclist relative to the motor vehicle sharing the road with the cyclist.

-Dooring accident are common in urban areas.
+Dooring Bicycle Accident: Dooring accidents are common in urban areas.
 Dooring accidents happen when an occupant or a car or truck opens their door into the pathway of a bicyclist.
 In most cases, the bicyclist hits the door and is then flung over the door and suffers serious injuries.
 This type of accident is usually caused by a negligent driver or passenger who is distracted, inattentive or not watching the roadway when exiting.
+Dooring accidents are particularly dangerous because the bicyclist often has no time to react and avoid the door.
+The impact of the door can cause serious injuries, including broken bones, concussions and even death.

 Injured cyclists have no protection from a physical structure.
 These victims have exposure to the full force and impact of the motor vehicle that injures them.
 Their physical injuries, therefore, are often quite severe and require a long-term rehabilitation period.